-Procurement and Fair Jobs Code - what is required by Agencies
+Procurement and Fair Jobs Code - what is required by agencies

 Find out how to implement the Fair Jobs Code for procurement.

-Access the full text of the Fair Jobs Code Procurement Guidelines for Government Departments and Agencies.
+This page summarises the Fair Jobs Code procurement guidelines for government departments and agencies.
+Access the full text of the Fair Jobs Code Procurement guidelines for government departments and agencies.

-The Guidelines describe what Agencies need to do to comply with the Code.
+The guidelines describe what agencies need to do to comply with the code.

 Purpose of the Fair Jobs Code and key points

-The Fair Jobs Code demonstrates the Victorian Government’s commitment to ensuring that suppliers tendering for contracts subject to the Code are recognised for their commitment to treating workers fairly.
+The Fair Jobs Code demonstrates the Victorian Government’s commitment to ensuring that suppliers tendering for contracts subject to the code are recognised for their commitment to treating workers fairly.

 Procurement released to market before 1 December 2022 is not subject to the Fair Jobs Code.